-What has Changed in the Shell General Employee Share Purchase Plan?
+What has Changed in the Shell Global Employee Share Purchase Plan?

 Wait, the GESPP changed for the 2020 year?
 How so?

 The major change is that the contribution period has decreased from 12 months, January to December, to only 11 months, January to November, starting in the 2019 year.
 Overall, this is not a big deal, but it does require an adjustment to how we think about the tax ramifications of liquidating vested stock from the GESPP going forward.
 More on that topic below.

 The other change is the contribution amount, which has historically been adjusted every year.
 Annual contributions are based on EUR 6,000.
 The U.S. dollar equivalent is set as of November 1 from the prior year.
 We are expecting the amount the US employees can contribute to the GESPP to go down for the 2020 year as the dollar has risen against the Euro in 2019.
 If we use the exchange rate of $1.09 /Euro (as of 10/2/19), then Shell employees should expect to be able to contribute around $6,569.

 Well, guess how that compares to last year…

-The Price Advantage of the Shell General Employee Share Purchase Plan
+The Price Advantage of the Shell Global Employee Share Purchase Plan

 The GESPP will likely give employees a discount on the purchase price compared to buying Shell stock on the open market.
 Specifically, the price advantage comes in two forms: